Deploy With Docker Compose

 Some years back, I was in exactly this position.
 In my quest to deploy apps that I'd developed locally with Docker Compose, I’d read the documentation along with countless blog posts, yet was left more frustrated than anything else.

 So, I decided to sit down and figure out the simplest approach to deploying apps with Docker Compose and then to document my findings.
-This free book and course are the result of what I learned.
+This free book is the result of what I learned.

 Please correct the following error(s):